Halfway Houses in Greenville, SC

 • Comprehensive mental health assessment

-• Housing services, Case management and Mental health services
+• Housing services, Transportation assistance and Case management

 October Road Inc - 51.8 miles from Greenville, SC

-October Road Inc is a sober living house in Asheville, NC, 28805 zip code.
+October Road Inc is a sober living home in Asheville, NC, 28805 zip code.

 Address: 119 Tunnel Road, Suite D, Asheville, NC 28805 in Buncombe County